VorngViseth/King-Queen-and-the-Bandits/README.md

 ### 1. opening :

-the opening shows the story of two ppls getting engage (prince and princess). while they are getting engage a group of well known bandits breaks into the castle and kitnaped the princes. they bemand gold and assets to trade for her life in the span of 10 days. and flee with the princes.
+the opening shows the story of two people getting engage (prince and princess). while they are getting engage a group of well known bandits breaks into the castle and kidnaped the princes. they demand gold and assets to trade for her life in the span of 10 days. and flee with the princes.

 ### 2. journey to save the princes :

-without trying to fight or do anything to put the princes's life into danger. while the prince and his guards are making their way through the forest, they got ambush my monster (player have to fihgt the monster)
+without trying to fight or do anything to put the princes's life into danger. while the prince and his guards are making their way through the forest, they got ambush my monster (player have to fight the monster)

 ### 3. get the princess back :  (if the player managed to survive and keep the gold safe)